FengboMa/docs.spectraguru/docs/Processing_Page/Baseline_Removal.md

 ## Introduction

 The Baseline Removal parent page groups algorithms that estimate and subtract broad background trends from spectra.
-SpectraGuru includes AirPLS for adaptive reweighted smoothing, ModPoly for polynomial baseline fitting, Gaussian-Lorentzian fitting for range-based curve fitting, SNIP for iterative peak clipping, and ALS for asymmetric penalized least-squares smoothing.
+SpectraGuru includes AirPLS for adaptive reweighted smoothing, ModPoly for polynomial baseline fitting, Gaussian-Lorentzian fitting for range-based curve fitting, SNIP for iterative peak clipping, ALS for asymmetric penalized least-squares smoothing, and iModPoly for iterative peak removal and polynomial fitting.

 ## Behavior